How to Get a Pest Control Technician License in Washington

 Do I need a college degree to become a pest control technician in Washington?

 No. Washington does not require a college degree.
-You only need to complete the 0 hours of approved pre-license courses.
+No pre-license coursework is required.

 Can I take the pre-license courses online in Washington?